tyeen/BlockJump/README.md

 range of the methods and other items in the current source file.
 Then I just wrote some code that check the current location and find where to go next.

-When you press the key combination that I defined in this plug-in, you can move around the source code more easier.
+When you press the key combination specified by yourself, you can move around the source code more easier.

-Key combination:
+Default Key Combination:

 * `CTRL` + `[` :  jump up
 * `CTRL` + `]` :  jump down

+You can change the key combination by selecting:

+    View -> Change BlockJump Shortcut

+> I've tried to add the setting menu to Navigation and other more appropriate items, but failed.
+Maybe the timing of the plug-ins initiating is earlier than the timing of other menu items.
+  So I decide to pollute the View menu.
+Forgive me:(

 ### Limitation
-For now, I just fixed the key combination to `CTRL`+`[` and `CTRL`+`]`.
-Maybe I'll consider adding a menu to customize the key combination later.
-But since it works great for me, I don't know when that could happen:) So if you're not satisfied with these combinations, you have to change it in the source code by yourself.
-I'm sorry for the inconvenience.

 The targets where the caret could jump to are the same as items displayed in

     Menu -> View -> Standard Editor -> Show Document Items